A better way to convert text to a smart object in Photoshop

 Select the "Background copy" layer and press Delete.

-This leaves us with our text surrounded by transparency, with lots of room to edit the text.
+Your text is now surrounded by transparency, with lots of room to edit.

 The text now has lots of canvas space around it.